ePages-de/epages-devportal/_posts/2016/2016-03-15-development-from-the-barcelona-paradise.md

 Maybe you are wondering how we manage to organise ourselves without a scrum master and still have time to take a coffee?
 One of us plays the role of **scrum master** as well as developer, but when things get crazy we have the Hamburg scrum master to helps us.

-{% image blog/blog-dev-bc-group.jpg 50% left %}
+{% image_custom image="assets/img/pages/blog/images/blog-dev-bc-group.jpg" width="50%" align="left" %}

 The **product owner** is also located in Hamburg, but we are in touch with him almost every day.
 He attends our dailies, reviews and plannings.
 He also comes to Barcelona once a month to discuss the progress of the different projects or plan the new ones.